chesslablab/chess-api/docs/index.md

 ## Components Based Design

-The PHP Chess API has been created using the [Symfony](https://symfony.com/) framework, which is a set of reusable PHP components.
+PHP Chess API has been created using the [Symfony](https://symfony.com/) framework, which is a set of reusable PHP components.

 ## Lightweight